Gas vs Electric Use

 If your home uses natural gas, it won’t be left without power if a bad storm hits.
 So, if all your devices and appliances are powered by gas, you don’t have to be concerned if the electricity goes out.
 Gas gives you peace of mind during bad weather conditions.

 Not to mention, fossil fuels are unpredictable and have contributed substantially to global warming.
-Fossil fuels are also the main cause of increased greenhouse emissions in the environment.
+Fossil fuels are also the main cause of increased greenhouse emissions like carbon monoxide in the environment.

 All fully-electric homes use less energy than combustion-powered appliances.
 Technological advances have led to the development of energy-efficient electrical appliances.
 Split heat pumps and high-tech cooking gadgets help to reduce the amount of energy you use.